 The cooling system must be kept full and be protected from freezing at the lowest expected ambient temperature.
-See the engine manufacturer's manual supplied with the crane for antifreeze recommendations.
+See the Cummins engine manual for antifreeze recommendations.

 A mixture of 40% antifreeze and 60% water provides freeze protection to -35°F (-37°C).
 A mixture of 60% antifreeze and 40% water provides freeze protection to approximately -60°F (-51°C).
 100% antifreeze will freeze at -10°F (-23°C).